healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 *   5 different presets
 *   Removable tea infuser
-*   Highly inexpensive
+*   Low price
-*   Quite when boiling
+*   Quiet when boiling
 *   Removable mesh filter

 **Things We Don’t Like**

-*   Overly simplified control
 *   Slow boiling time
 *   Small opening
 *   Awkward handle

-The next electric kettle in our roster is the Chefman Electric Kettle with 5 Presets (RJ11-17-CTI-RL) that we bought for $34.34 on Amazon (at the time of writing).
-We had quite a high expectation for this kettle going into it due to its 5 presets and removable tea infuser.
+ We bought the Chefman Electric Kettle with 5 Presets (RJ11-17-CTI-RL) t on Amazon for $34.34 (at the time of writing).
+We had high expectations for this kettle due to its 5 presets and removable tea infuser!

-However, upon first interactions, we weren’t happy with its control.
-The kettle’s boiling time was slow as well but that’s to be expected of its 1100 W of power.
-So, let’s dive further into it to see how that played out in our evaluation.
+However, off the bat the controls were not that great and, considering its 1100 W of power, the boiling time was a little slow.

 Performance
 -----------